tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 (2l * q)^2 / 2^n
 ~~~

-For a target advantage of 2^-60, which matches that used by {{!TLS13}}, this
+For a target advantage in a single-key setting of 2^-60, which matches that used by TLS 1.3,
-results in the relation:
+as summarized in {{?I-D.irtf-cfrg-aead-limits}}, this results in the relation:

 ~~~
 q <= 2^23